johnston9/la-donut/README.md

 The aim of the site is to create an app that establishes the online shop as a reputable purveyor of cakes and pastries of a top of the range quality, to create an online presence and establish it as a brand.
 It aims to be an enjoyable and simple shopping experience enticing new customers and building a regular, especially business client base.

-It aims to create a brand to establish an image in the public eye for the shop, to show it's quality and professionalism.
+It aims to create a brand to establish an image in the public eye for the shop, to show its quality and professionalism.
 It aims to allow the owner full control over their content and promote their items in the best way.
-It's elegant bright sophisticate but simple design aims to encourage users to explore it.
+Its elegant bright sophisticate but simple design aims to encourage users to explore it.
 It's clear navigation and shopping experience encourage retuning customer and it's features, gift presentation and chat encourage user to create an account an become a loyal customer.

 #### Brand Identity
 - Brand promise: Highest quality and most luxurious pastries and desserts available.